The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/overview/partner_data.md

 The pilot project dashboard partner data sources are where permission has been granted for the pilot project to access usage data about publishers’ open access eBook collections.

 ## ONIX-FTP feed from publishers
 ONIX is a standard that book publishers use to share information about the books that they have published (<https://www.editeur.org/83/Overview/>).
 Pilot project dashboard partners that have ONIX feeds are given credentials and access to their own upload folder on the Mellon SFTP server.
-The ilot project dashboard partner uploads their ONIX feed to their upload folder on a weekly, fortnightly or monthly basis.
+The pilot project dashboard partner uploads their ONIX feed to their upload folder on a weekly, fortnightly or monthly basis.
 The Book Usage Data Workflows ONIX telescope downloads, transforms (with the ONIX parser Java command line tool) and then loads the ONIX data into BigQuery for further processing.

 ## OAPEN IRUS-UK
 IRUS-UK provides OAPEN COUNTER standard access reports.
 Almost all eBooks on OAPEN are provided as a PDF file for the whole book.
 The reports show access figures for each month, and the location (IP address) of the access.
 Within the OAPEN Google Cloud project (located in Europe), IP addresses are replaced with geographical information (city and country).
 This means that IP addresses are not stored within the pilot project data, and only de-identified geographical information transferred to the pilot project.